jamesjuett/examma-ray/docs-src/README.md

 Note that `eecs280f21_final` folder in each - this matches the configured exam `id` in your `exam-spec.ts`.

 In the `data` folder, you'll find
+- `exam-spec.json`, a specification of the entire exam as a JSON file.
+This encodes the complete specification of the entire exam, sufficient to regenerate it in the future.
+It also includes an encoding of any default grader specifications.
+This is useful for e.g. uploading the exam specification to a grading server.
 - `stats.json`, with an accounting of which questions were assigned how many times
 - `student-ids.csv`, with each student's uniqname and a unique ID for them composed of their uniqname and a V5 UUID
 - `manifests`, which contains a manifest for each student showing the structure of their individual exam (i.e. which questions were assigned)